cmonterrosa/agile_update_public_address/README.md

 Finally you run the script:

-- ruby client.rb
+- `ruby client.rb`

 Aditionally you can add the script for crontab periodically tasks for update the record as you need.

-# **= Creator:**
+## **Creator:**

-= Scripts were developed by *Carlos Monterrosa*.
-You can visit my homepage at: http://cmonterrosatechnotes.blogspot.com Mexico 2014
+-Scripts were developed by *Carlos Monterrosa*.
+You can visit my homepage at: http://cmonterrosatechnotes.blogspot.com -GPL License.